italia/daf/docs/datamgmt/datasetsrv/readme.md

 Dataset is one of the fundamental entities of DAF.
 Here we discuss the microservices designed to perform operations on Datasets.

 ## Dataset Catalog Manager
 The Catalog Manager is an API manage the creation, update and deletion of datasets in DAF.
-In particular, it takes care of the metadata information associated to a Dataset ([see here for more info on metadata](../datamgmt/metadata/readme.md)).
+In particular, it takes care of the metadata information associated to a Dataset.
 A list of endpoints and functionalities about the [Catalog Manager is here](api_catalogmanager.md)

 ## Data Ingestion Manager